OpenEvalProject/evals/manuscripts/elife-91458/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0546hnb39 Department of Chemistry, University of Konstanz Konstanz Germany
+1. Department of Chemistry, University of Konstanz Konstanz Germany ([ROR:0546hnb39](https://ror.org/0546hnb39))
-2. https://ror.org/041zkgm14 Department of Life Science and Biotechnology, University of Ferrara Ferrara Italy
+2. Department of Life Science and Biotechnology, University of Ferrara Ferrara Italy ([ROR:041zkgm14](https://ror.org/041zkgm14))

 † Corresponding author

 ## Abstract

 Metabolism and biological functions of the nitrogen-rich compound guanidine have long been neglected.
 The discovery of four classes of guanidine-sensing riboswitches and two pathways for guanidine degradation in bacteria hint at widespread sources of unconjugated guanidine in nature.
 So far, only three enzymes from a narrow range of bacteria and fungi have been shown to produce guanidine, with the ethylene-forming enzyme (EFE) as the most prominent example.
-Here, we show that a related class of Fe 2+ - and 2-oxoglutarate-dependent dioxygenases (2-ODD-C23) highly conserved among plants and algae catalyze the hydroxylation of homoarginine at the C6-position.
+Here, we show that a related class of Fe2+- and 2-oxoglutarate-dependent dioxygenases (2-ODD-C23) highly conserved among plants and algae catalyze the hydroxylation of homoarginine at the C6-position.
 Spontaneous decay of 6-hydroxyhomoarginine yields guanidine and 2-aminoadipate-6-semialdehyde.
-The latter can be reduced to pipecolate by pyrroline-5-carboxylate reductase but more likely is oxidized to aminoadipate by aldehyde dehydrogenase ALDH7B in vivo .
+The latter can be reduced to pipecolate by pyrroline-5-carboxylate reductase but more likely is oxidized to aminoadipate by aldehyde dehydrogenase ALDH7B in vivo.
 Arabidopsis has three 2-ODD-C23 isoforms, among which Din11 is unusual because it also accepted arginine as substrate, which was not the case for the other 2-ODD-C23 isoforms from Arabidopsis or other plants.
 In contrast to EFE, none of the three Arabidopsis enzymes produced ethylene.
-Guanidine contents were typically between 10 and 20 nmol*(g fresh weight) -1 in Arabidopsis but increased to 100 or 300 nmol*(g fresh weight) -1 after homoarginine feeding or treatment with Din11-inducing methyljasmonate, respectively.
+Guanidine contents were typically between 10 and 20 nmol*(g fresh weight)-1 in Arabidopsis but increased to 100 or 300 nmol*(g fresh weight)-1 after homoarginine feeding or treatment with Din11-inducing methyljasmonate, respectively.
 In 2-ODD-C23 triple mutants, the guanidine content was strongly reduced, whereas it increased in overexpression plants.
 We discuss the implications of the finding of widespread guanidine-producing enzymes in photosynthetic eukaryotes as a so far underestimated branch of the bio-geochemical nitrogen cycle and propose possible functions of natural guanidine production.

 ## Introduction